xalelax/blog/_drafts/differentiable-network-architecture-search.markdown

-Another thing worth noticing is that the authors found empirically that it is better to start the optimization at the network level only after some epochs of optimization of the weights; if the architecture is optimized too early, it seems that it tends to converge to some bad local optima.
+Another thing worth noticing is that the authors found empirically that it is better to start the optimization at the network level only after some epochs of optimization of the weights; if the architecture is optimized too early, it seems that networks tends to converge to some bad local optima.

 The results of Auto-Deeplab on the [Cityscapes dataset](https://www.cityscapes-dataset.com/) are the following:

+{:class="table table-bordered"}
 Model              | #Parameters | mIOU (%) |
 ----------------  -|:-----------:|:--------:|
 Auto-DeepLab-*S*   |  10.15M     |   79.74  |